jeff-winn/line-sensor-robot/README.md

 # Line Sensor Robot
+This project intends to use Arduino compatible hardware to track a line across the ground using sensors and motors.

 ## Hardware Requirements
 These parts identified below are just so I remember what was used later.